Koha-Community/kohadocs/source/cron_jobs.rst

 Script path: misc/cronjobs/delete\_records\_via\_leader.pl

-Does: attempts to delete any MARC records where the leader character 5 equals 'd'
+Does: attempts to delete any MARC records where the leader character 5 equals 'd'.

+     **PARAMETERS**

+     -  -c|--confirm
+        Script will do nothing without this parameter

+     -  -v|--verbose
+        Verbose mode

+     -  -t|--test
+        Test mode, does not delete records.
+Test mode cannot determine if a record/item will be deleted successfully, it will only tell you what records and items the script will attempt to delete.

+     -  -i|--delete-items
+        Try deleting items before deleting record.
+        Records with items cannot be deleted.

 .. _update-authorities-label: